mintae0424/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Add more timezones.

+Add more weathers with distinction between day and night.

+Add more changes in colors based on time.